SindhujaVajja/JPDB/README.md

 (This is my first repository on JsonPowerDB IML and IRL commands Kindly let me know if the code can be improved.)

-Title: JsonPowerDB IML and IRL API commands implementation
+#JsonPowerDB IML and IRL API commands implementation

 Description:
   This project is about the basics of JPDB API Commands and how to implement and use them in projects.
 Here I tried implementing and using IML - Index Manipulation Language (4 commands) and IRL - Index Retrieval Language (21 commands).